apmcleod/harmonic-inference/README.md

 Other arguments (GPU training, etc.) are listed with `python train.py -h`

 #### Model kwargs
 The `--model-kwargs` argument can be used for training models with different dimensionality for a grid search, as well as CSMs and ICMs with different reductions (e.g., CSM-I and CSM-T in the paper).
-This argument takes a json file name and passes through the values as keyword arguments to the networks `__init__` method.
+This argument takes a json file name and passes through the values as keyword arguments to the network's `__init__` method.

 The json files used for grid search for the results in the paper are in the [model_jsons-grid_search](model_jsons-grid_search) directory.
 The best json files corresponding with the best models from our grid search are in the [model_jsons-best](model_jsons-best) (internal corpus) and [model_jsons-fh-best](model_jsons-fh-best) (FH corpus) directories.